STARTING THE PROCESS

 THE THERAPY

 Therapists come from many different theoretical schools, which can be quite confusing when you are just looking for someone to talk to.
-Is is worth looking up 'therapy approaches' online to see which speaks to you.
-My core training was psychodynamic, which provides a foundation to my way of working, but I would now consider myself an integrative therapist, drawing on a variety of therapeutic approaches, depending on your needs, such as Existential Therapy and Person Centred Therapy, Attachment Theory and Group Analysis.
-My experience of Jungian psychology also emphasises the shadowy yet creative part of ourselves and the lifelong process of individuation, that it, coming to an understanding of the self through an assimilation of the conscious and unconscious aspects of ourselves.
+It's worth looking up "therapy approaches" online to see which speaks to you.
+My core training was psychodynamic, which provides a foundation to my way of working, but I would now consider myself more of an integrative therapist, drawing on a variety of therapeutic approaches, depending on your needs.
+I've a particular interest in existential therapy, attachment psychotherapy, group analysis and Jungian psychology which can all loosely be described as "depth" psychotherapies.
+This means that as well as looking on the surface and in the present, we might be curious about how your current difficulties relate to the past, or parts of you that might be operating out of your awareness.